 From: Top 11 Tourist Mistakes

 The manager of a five-star hotel once told us that, on average, people who book rooms in Venice stay for only 2.8 nights.
-Below the luxury level, the typical hotel visit may be even shorter: Guests who reserve through Venere, our discount booking partner, average only 2.1 nights in the city.
+Below the luxury level, the typical hotel visit may be even shorter: Our analysis of bookings in all star categories shows an average of only 2.1 nights in the city.

 What's more, those statistics ignore the day-trippers who represent most of the estimated 16.5 million tourists who come to Venice each year (often for just a quick jaunt from a tour bus or cruise ship to the Piazza San Marco, with a stop at the souvenir stands near the Rialto Bridge).

 Visitors from far-flung places like the United States, Canada, Australia, or Japan frequently try to cram too many cities and towns into a one- or two-week vacation.
 That's a big mistake, for several reasons: